Just before the Arab Spring took hold in the Middle East and North Africa, the Crisis Group made a dire warning about Cameroon.

 The decision to pick a side was placed before Southern Cameroons in a plebiscite organized by the United Nations on February 11, 1961.

 Writing in Cameroon History in the 19th and 20th Centuries, historians, Tazifor Tajoche John and Tabi James Ndip, state that this was “a do or die game.”

-Southern Cameroons chose to join with La Republique du Cameroun and formed what became known as the Federal Republic of Cameroon in October 1961.
-That federation resulted to West Cameroon (today’s Anglophone Cameroon) with a British heritage and Anglo-Saxon way of life, and East Cameroon (today’s Francophone Cameroon) with its inherited French system or way of life.
+Southern Cameroons chose to join La Republique du Cameroun and formed what became known as the Federal Republic of Cameroon in October 1961.
+That federation resulted in West Cameroon (today’s Anglophone Cameroon) with a British heritage and Anglo-Saxon way of life, and East Cameroon (today’s Francophone Cameroon) with its inherited French system or way of life.

-There is the never-ending argument about if and why Southern Cameroons was never given the option to become an independent country on its own.
+There is a never-ending argument about if and why Southern Cameroons was never given the option to become an independent country on its own.
 What would have happened to Southern Cameroons if they had other options, the question often goes.
 Some may ask, ‘Who is to blame for what they now endure in this present relationship with La Republic du Cameroun?’

 The new country was formed under a federal constitution when the two states came together.

 In May, 1972, via a referendum held in both East and West Cameroon; the country decided to go in a new direction.
-The federation was abolished by then President Ahidjo.
+The federation was abolished by then-President Ahidjo.
 This action transformed the country into a unitary state called the United Republic of Cameroon.
 That changed in 1984 to what is now The Republic of Cameroon.